raymondnumbergenerator/gengo/README.md

 * [tatoeba.org](https://tatoeba.org)

-Japanese corpus data originally provided by the Tanaka Corpus, originally maintained by the EDRDG.
-Now maintained by the Tatoeba project. ([CC BY 2.0 FR](https://tatoeba.org/eng/downloads))
+Japanese corpus data originally provided by the Tanaka Corpus, originally maintained by the EDRDG and currently maintained by the Tatoeba project. ([CC BY 2.0 FR](https://tatoeba.org/eng/downloads))

 Data available from the [Tatoeba](https://tatoeba.org/eng/downloads) project, maintained by [tatoeba.org](https://tatoeba.org).